 WARNING!
-Unplug your power supply when adding or removing expansion cards or other system components.
+Make sure that you unplug your power supply when adding or removing expansion cards or other system components.
 Failure to do so may cause severe damage to both your motherboard and expansion cards.

-Expansion Card Installation Procedure
+Expansion Card Installation Procedure:

-- 1. Read the documentation for your expansion card and make any necessary hardware or software settings for your expansion card, such as jumpers. - 2.
-Remove your computer system's cover and the bracket plate on the slot you intend to use.
-Keep the bracket for possible future use. - 3.
-Carefully align the card's connectors and press firmly. - 4.
-Secure the card on the slot with the screw you removed above. - 5.
-Replace the computer system's cover. - 6.
-Set up the BIOS if necessary (such as IRQ xx Used By ISA: Yes in PNP AND PCI SETUP) - 7.
+- 1. Read your expansion card documentation on any hardware and software settings that may be required to setup your specific card. - 2.
+Set any necessary jumpers on your expansion card. - 3.
+Remove your computer system's cover. - 4.
+Remove the bracket on the slot you intend to use.
+Keep the bracket for possible future use. - 5.
+Carefully align the card's connectors and press firmly. - 6.
+Secure the card on the slot with the screw you removed in step 4. - 7.
+Replace the computer system's cover. - 8.
+Setup the BIOS if necessary (such as "IRQ xx Used By ISA: Yes" in PNP AND PCI SETUP) - 9.
 Install the necessary software drivers for your expansion card.